 Anyone can learn to solder!
 Even if you have never made anything in your life, you can learn this very useful and enjoyable skill.
 It really is fun!
 Mitch will bring kits to make cool, practical, intriguing, hackable things that you can bring home after you make it.

-Organized in collaboration with Tools Watch and Opposing Force, the HITB Armory is a brand new dedicated area where independent researchers will get to show off their projects, run their demos and allow you to play around with their awesome security tools!
+Organized in collaboration with Opposing Force, the HITB Armory is a brand new dedicated area where independent researchers will get to show off their projects, run their demos and allow you to play around with their awesome security tools!

 Capture The Flag Live Hacking Contest